DaliangNing/iCAMP1/README.md

 - Install iCAMP.

-  - Install published iCAMP: Open R, use function "install.packages" as below. (i am still polishing the package, not submitted yet.
-2020.8.15)
+  - Install published iCAMP: Open R, use function "install.packages" as below.
+Not availabe yet.
+    - R submission team is on vacation now. the package will be submitted after 2020.8.24. then, it will be available to install from R soon.
   ```
   install.packages("iCAMP")
   ```
-  - Install another version:
+  - Install from source file:
     - Download an iCAMP version from this repository iCAMP1/RPackage/AllVersions.
     - Open R, install or update following packages: vegan, parallel, permute, ape, bigmemory, nortest.
     ```
-    install.packages(c("vegan", "parallel", "permute", "ape", "bigmemory", "nortest"))
+    install.packages(c("vegan", "permute", "ape", "bigmemory", "nortest", "minpack.lm", "Hmisc"))
     ```
     - In R, click Packages/install package from local file, then select the file.
 For windows, select the .zip file.
 For Mac/Linux, select the .gz file.
 Alternatively, in Linux sytem, if you open R in a terminal, use following command to install from the .gz file (revise "/Path/to/the/folder" to the real path of the .gz file on your computer, revise "xxx" to the version number of iCAMP):
     ```
     install.packages(pkgs="/Path/to/the/folder/iCAMP_xxx.tar.gz", repos = NULL, type="source")
     ```

 - The whole installation typically takes several minutes.
-Usually, <5 min for R installation, <1 min for the iCAMP package, <2 min for installation of other packages.
+Usually, <5 min for R installation, <1 min for the iCAMP package, <5 min for installation of other packages.

 ### Instructions for use
 - Before analyze your own data with iCAMP, you may go through a simple example dataset in the folder /Examples/SimpleOTU.